 Once the recorded value of a financial asset or group of similar financial assets has been reduced due to an impairment loss, future interest income is based on the reduced carrying amount and is accrued using the rate of interest used to discount future cash flows for the purpose of measuring impairment loss.

-For interest-bearing financial assets at FVPL, loans and receivables, cash and cash equivalents and short-term investments, interest income is recognized as it accrues.
+For interest-bearing cash and cash equivalents, financial assets at FVPL, loans and receivables, and interest income is recognized as it accrues.